openfaas/faas/CONTRIBUTING.md

 * The commit subject-line should not exceed 72 characters in length
 * The commit subject-line should not end with punctuation (., etc)

+> Note: please do not use the GitHub suggestions feature, since it will not allow your commits to be signed-off.

 When giving a commit body:
 * Leave a blank line after the subject-line
 * Make sure all lines are wrapped to 72 characters